expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 ### `Expo.WebBrowser.dismissBrowser()`

 Dismisses the system's presented web browser.
+On Android calling this method doesn't actually do anything, the user still has to manually dismiss the browser.

 #### Returns